smawl

 { "error": "Custom ID must be 3-10 alphanumeric characters" }

-GET /:shortId
+/:shortId

 Resolves a short ID and issues an HTTP 302 redirect to the original URL.
-Unknown IDs return an HTML error page — not a bare 404.
+Unknown IDs return an HTML error page.
+Not a bare 404.

 HTTP/1.1 302 Found